blooshot/PyFast/ReadMe.md

  **uvicorn main:app --reload**

 # Run app by Pycharm Shell Settings
+* Make sure in specific location your main.py should exist with @app decorator

-Add select shell script add executable command with **accurate working directory path**
+* Add select shell script add executable command with **accurate working directory path**

 ![img.png](img.png)

 # Run app by Pycharm Python App Settings
+* Make sure in specific location your main.py should exist with @app decorator

-Only this method will **allow to debug application in pyCharm**
+* Only this method will **allow to debug application in pyCharm**

-select python, add module and command related to module and **accurate working directory path**
+* select python, add module and command related to module and **accurate working directory path**

 ![img_1.png](img_1.png)